History of banking: Crusades

 In the 12th century, the need to transfer large sums of money to finance the Crusades stimulated the re-emergence of banking in western Europe.
-In 1162, Henry II of England levied a tax to support the crusades—the first of a series of taxes levied by Henry over the years with the same objective.
-The Templars and Hospitallers acted as Henry's bankers in the Holy Land.
-The Templars' far-flung, large land holdings across Europe also emerged in the 1100–1300 time frame as the beginning of Europe-wide banking.
-Their practice was to take in local currency for which a demand note would be given that would be good at any of their castles across Europe, allowing movement of money without the usual risk of robbery while traveling.
+In 1162, Henry II of England levied the first of a series of taxes to support the crusades.
+The Templar and Hospitaller Christian knights acted as Henry's bankers in the Holy Land.
+It is Pope Innocent II's decree that allowed the success of the Templar.
+This decree freed the Templar from paying tithe to the church and also granted them the ability to collect tithe for their own profit.
+The Templars' rich land holdings across Europe also emerged during 1100–1300 as the beginning of Europe-wide banking.
+They took in local currency and issued demand notes redeemable at any of their castles across Europe, allowing movement of money without the usual risk of robbery while traveling.
+It is unclear if the Templar Knights used any hidden codes or encryptions to protect the notes given from any possible fraud.

 Discounting of interest

-A sensible manner of discounting interest to the depositors against what could be earned by employing their money in the trade of the bench soon developed; in short, selling an "interest" to them in a specific trade, thus overcoming the usury objection.
-Once again this merely developed what was an ancient method of financing long-distance transport of goods.
+To circumvent the moral prohibition on usury, directly paying money for the use of money, the practice of discounting developed, in theory giving depositors an interest (part ownership) in the trades performed with their money.
+Similar methods had long been employed in Islamic banking.

 Medieval trade fairs, such as the one in Hamburg, contributed to the growth of banking in a curious way: moneychangers issued documents redeemable at other fairs, in exchange for hard currency.
 These documents could be cashed at another fair in a different country or at a future fair in the same location.
 If redeemable at a future date, they would often be discounted by an amount comparable to a rate of interest.
 Eventually, these documents evolved into bills of exchange, which could be redeemed at any office of the issuing banker.
-These bills made it possible to transfer large sums of money without the complications of hauling large chests of gold and hiring armed guards to protect the gold from thieves.
+These bills made it possible to transfer large sums of money without the complications of hauling large chests of gold protected by armed guards.